jcjzl/Living-in-Boca-Raton/materials_soybean.md

 ## Dried Yuba Stick

-Tofu skin is the first layer that is lifted off from soy milk, it is eventrally be dried to a piece.
+Tofu skin is the first layer that is lifted off from soy milk, it is eventrally dried to a piece.
 Below the first layer, there still are some floaters, lift and hang them up for drying, then we get the yuba sticks.

 ![Drying Yuba Sticks](yuba_sticks.jpeg)*Drying Yuba Sticks*

 Either tofu skin or yuba stick, they are all existing for about 500 years.
 As an agricultural nation, Chinese people are living on the soybean and its products.

+## Fermented Soy Products

+There are severial homely used fermented soy products, including soy sauce, soybean paste,  fermented bean curd and stinky tofu.
+They are all salt and served as condiment.

+### Soy sauce

+Soy sauce can take the place of salt and give off more complex flavour.
+In Japaness diet, Sashimi must be dipped in soy sauce which is mixed with masabi to rich the taste.
+In northern China, dumplings are dipped in vinegar and soy sauce which is mixed with mashed garlic and sesame oil.